ray-project/ray/doc/source/workflows/metadata.rst

 User-defined metadata
 ----------------------------
-Custom metadata can be added to a workflow or a workflow step by user, this is useful when you want to attach some extra information to the workflow or workflow step.
+Custom metadata can be added to a workflow or a workflow step by the user, this is useful when you want to attach some extra information to the workflow or workflow step.